dejoo10/UWB/README.md

 To get started with the identifying the devices, the MAC address of each device need to be known.
 Connect the devices to your computer to get the MAC address, then ensure that the devices are added to you home network.

-To begin working with the ESP32 microcontroller, the tag and anchors are preloaded with the respective code.
+To begin working with the ESP32 microcontroller, the tag and anchors are preloaded with the respective code (see the code folder for the respective code).
 Using the Arduino programming interface, we were able to transfer the respective codes to the tags and the anchors ( See Folder 1 ).
 Figure 3 below shows the Arduino programming interface during the loading of the required code into the tags and the anchors.